 If you’ve got questions or thoughts on our new product or face any issues using it, please don’t hesitate to contact us.

-You can now download the full repository including all branches directly from BackHub.
+You can now download the full GitHub repository including all branches directly from BackHub.

 Another minor thing we’ve changed is the filename of the downloaded zip file.
 It’s now using the repository’s name as a filename.